 What better way to spend a day in Serifos than on a boat?!
 Lucky for you, some vendors rent boats by the day at the Livadi Marina.
 Renting a boat can be a little expensive, but a once in a lifetime experience.

 ⛴️ Rent a Boat: Spend your day aboard a boat in the Aegean Sea!
 Check rates & availability!

 Hiking Around on the Mining Trails

-The best way to reach the mining trails is to park your car off Megalo Livadi and walk towards the “Bridge to Nowhere.”
+The best way to go hiking and reach the mining trails is to park your car off Megalo Livadi and walk towards the “Bridge to Nowhere.”
 From there, go walking and explore all around and enjoy the lush scenery.

 Take a Day Trip to the Greek Island Sifnos